subhamk/mywebsite/content/publication/pol-slums.md

 # Publication name and optional abbreviated version.
-publication = "In *Working paper*." publication_short = "*Working paper*"
+publication = "In *Working paper*." publication_short = "*Working Paper (under review)*"

 # Abstract and optional shortened version.
 abstract = ""

-abstract_short = "Associational activity increases public provision by galvanising collective action.
-Yet, majority of discussions on the provision of slum amenities focus on the role of patron-client interactions treating as secondary the local agency of slum dwellers for collective action.
-In this paper, we examine the relative importance of political competition, associational activity, and slum formalisation (or notification) in securing access to basic amenities in slums.
-We model local agency by considering a fraction of slums that organize to lobby their interests through slum development associations (SDAs) and make in-kind contributions.
-Within a probabilistic voting framework, we show that politicians oblige by maximising a weighted sum of average welfare and the demands of organized slums, and distinguish between notified and informal slum status.
-We take this model to data on Indian slums and find that having a SDA increases the likelihood of public provision for a range of services by 5-11% whereas, the gains from notification is around 14-22%.
-In contrast, the effect of political competition is relatively muted even after controlling for endogeneity, and surprisingly negative for services with diffuse benefits.
-Our robustness checks confirm the instrumental role of local agency in slum development that reinforce findings in recent literature."
+abstract_short = "In this paper, we investigate the role of three distinct institutional mechanisms – political competition, community participation and slum formalisation – in affecting public provision in urban slums.
+We present a theoretical model of electoral redistribution where slum-dwellers exercise their franchise and make in-kind campaign contributions to influence policy using slum associations as conduits.
+Moreover, notified (or legal) status bestows slums an arbitrary advantage in gaining access to public services, which our model accounts for.
+We then take the model to data on Indian slums during 2002 and 2008.
+We find that, after controlling for endogeneity, a one SD increase in political competition leads to a 13% reduction in the likelihood of access to tap water and a 10% decline in underground sewerage, which point towards a lack of political will.
+In contrast, community participation and slum notification both exert a positive impact, although the effect of notification is more pronounced and consistent.
+Furthermore, our results hold true across a range of public services as well as synthetic indices of public provision and improvement.
+The results are robust to several checks."

 # Featured image thumbnail (optional)
 image_preview = ""